Language selection

 Building complete and transit-oriented communities

 More homes need to be built closer to the services that Canadians depend on, like public transit.
-In Budget 2024, the Government of Canada announced that communities seeking to access funding through the Canada Public Transit Fund will be required to take actions that directly unlock housing supply where it is needed most.
+The Canada Public Transit Fund will help advance complete, transit-oriented communities by strategically encouraging housing supply and more efficient land use near transit.

 More details are available as part of the program guide for each stream.